IBMStreams/sample.edge-app-control/README.md

                     ]
                 }
         ```
+1. deploy pattern/service with user inputs.

+    hzn register -p pattern-app-control-service-amd64    -f horizon/userinput.json

+    1. verify that application is deployed, by checking for an agreement being created.
+This make take a few minutes to show up.

+    hzn agreement list

 #### 5. View the runtime logs (ssh to CP4D Edge node chosen for deployment)

-    hzn service log -f app-control-service > myService.log
+    hzn service log -f app-control-service

-1. Open up myService.log file
+1. View log statements
-    - This file contains a variety of statements.
+    - This log contains a variety of statements.
 The standard println output will be in this log, as well as the output from the trace statements.
 Search for "USER-NAME" for example of println output.
 The trace statements will contain "#splapptrc".
     - Here is a snippet of the log.
 Notice that the input variables that were supplied made it to the application and were output to this log file. (e.g. MyFavoriteFootballTeams).
 Also, notice that the DEBUG-LEVEL message was not in the log.
 This means the STREAMS_OPT_TRACE_LEVEL runtime-option that set the level to INFO made it to the application as well.

 ```